 Because my books are for all ages, I love to visit with kids of all ages.
 I’m happy to visit classrooms, scouting troops and other organizations to talk about writing, character, and storytelling.
 Options range from large groups to small, intensive classroom workshops.
-(And I do workshops for adults, too.)
-Contact me at madelynruth (at) gmail (dot) com for more information.
+I also love appearing on panels to discuss various aspects of children’s literature, so long as those panels have diverse representation.